eukaprotech/networking/README.md

 });
 ```

-# Track the Upload and Download Progress of Multiple Connection
+# Track the Upload and Download Progress of Multiple Connections

 ```java
 MultipleAsyncConnections multipleAsyncConnections = new MultipleAsyncConnections();